garf/laravel-conf/README.md

 To be able to change file location, please execute the following command in the console:

-`php artisan vendor:publish --provider="Gaaarfild\LaravelConf\LaravelConfServiceProvider" --tag="config"`
+`php artisan vendor:publish --provider="Garf\LaravelConf\LaravelConfServiceProvider" --tag="config"`

 Then you can edit file `config/laravel-conf.php` to set any path to file you want to.